bettersg/call-home-site/src/pages/faqs.md

       - type: grid_item
         title: Why donate to Call Home?
 Why not sponsor calling cards directly?
         content: >-
-          Existing solutions do not work well for every migrant worker.
-For many workers, their families back home do not have stable internet access or cannot afford data plans that make WhatsApp or Viber calls possible.
-Workers often spend $30-40 each month on calling cards alone, not including data plans they purchase to access other services.
-The high cost of calls forces them to limit the amount of time they speak to their loved ones for.\
+          Many workers’ families do not have access to wifi and cannot afford data plans that make WhatsApp or Viber calls possible.
+Workers often spend $30-40 each month on IDD cards alone, not including data plans they purchase to access other services.

-          \
+          COVID-19 restrictions mean many migrant workers have yet to return to work.
+Unable to earn any income, purchasing IDD cards become a luxury they cannot afford.
+For those that have returned to work, tight movement restrictions mean going out to purchase IDD cards from stores is a significant challenge.

-          Due to the COVID-19 situation, many migrant workers have yet to return to work, and are not receiving any income.
-Purchasing calling cards becomes a luxury they cannot afford.
-For the lucky few that have returned to work, going out to purchase calling cards from stores are out of the question, due to tight movement restrictions.
-As a result, in times where migrant workers need to lean on their closest family the most, they aren't able to do so.
+          The result: migrant workers cannot reach their families just when they need them the most.
 Call Home aims to fill that gap.
     enable_cards: true
     grid_cols: two
     has_border: false